unixorn/awesome-zsh-plugins/README.md

 - [laravel-sail](https://github.com/ariaieboy/laravel-sail) - Adds shortcuts for `sail` commands.
 - [laravel](https://github.com/crazybooot/laravel-zsh-plugin) - Add shortcuts for Laravel 5, 5.1, 5.2 & 5.3.
 - [laravelx](https://github.com/rsthegeek/oh-my-zsh-laravelx) - Adds some aliases for common [Laravel](https://laravel.com/docs) commands.
-- [last-working-dir-tmux](https://github.com/Curly-Mo/last-working-dir-tmux) - Keeps track of the last used working directory globally and per tmux session and automatically jumps into it for new shells.
+- [last-working-dir-tmux](https://github.com/Curly-Mo/last-working-dir-tmux) - Keeps track of the last used working directory globally and per `tmux` session and automatically jumps into it for new shells.
-- [last-working-directory (mdumitru)](https://github.com/mdumitru/last-working-dir) - Broken out copy of the version in [oh-my-zsh](http://ohmyz.sh/).
+- [last-working-directory](https://github.com/mdumitru/last-working-dir) - Broken out copy of the version in [oh-my-zsh](http://ohmyz.sh/).
 Keeps track of the last used working directory and automatically jumps into it for new shells.
 - [lazyload](https://github.com/qoomon/zsh-lazyload) - Lazy load commands and speed up start up time of ZSH.
 - [learn](https://github.com/MenkeTechnologies/zsh-learn) - Learning collection in MySQL/MariadB to save, query and quiz everything you learn.
 - [lesaint-git](https://github.com/lesaint/lesaint-git) - Replacement `git` plugin for Oh-My-Zsh-compatible frameworks.